Juvenile Idiopathic Arthritis

 - Pericarditis:: inflammation of the heart lining; pleuritis: inflammation of the lungs; or peritonitis: inflammation of the abdomen

-Juvenile psoriatic arthritis: This accounts for about 2 - 15 percent of all cases of JIA.
+Juvenile psoriatic arthritis: This accounts for about 2 to 15 percent of all cases of JIA.
 Diagnosis may be made if arthritis occurs with psoriasis, a skin condition that causes red, flaky, crusty patches of skin with silvery scales, or if arthritis occurs with at least two of the following factors:

 - Inflammation of toe or finger